klkrise/my-first-repo/README.md

- #  My-first-repo
+ #  My-first-Repo
- My first repo
+ My first Repo
  ##  Learning How To Code!
 I am growing and progressing!
  ###  Things I want to Learn in my Coding journey are.